AbelAlvarz/frontend_test/README.md

 7. Once image was created
     excute command:
-    docker run -dp 3000:3000
+    docker run --env-file .env -p 3000:3000 abel-alvarez-test

 8. Open Browser and go to http://localhost:3000

-9. If you have some issue or need support you can send an email to abel.alvarez.dev@outlook.com
+9. If you have some issue or need support you can send an email to abelalvarezdev@gmail.com

 ```